Best tax software and services compared: Turbo Tax vs. H&R Block and more

 Update, Jan.
 14: Slightly updated to reflect changes in software and service availability and pricing.

-Discuss: Best tax software and services compared: Turbo Tax vs. H&R Block and more
+Discuss: The best online tax software for 2019 compared: Turbo Tax vs. H&R Block and more

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.